The Shady Side Of Tucker Carlson

 Tucker Carlson kind of failed his way upwards

 Tucker Carlson is one of the few talking heads to have made the rounds all across the cable news spectrum, including stints at CNN, MSNBC, and Fox News.
 He even spent some time at PBS.
 None of his shows were particularly successful.
-Case in point: Crossfire on CNN crumbled after guest Jon Stewart's memorable appearance – Stewart said Carlson's style of journalism was "hurting America."
-Carlson tried to say he quit Crossfire on his own accord, except then-president of CNN Jonathan Klein told The New York Times that there was "not a role here in the way Tucker wanted his career to go" and that he agreed "wholeheartedly with Jon Stewart's overall premise."
+Case in point: "Crossfire" on CNN crumbled after guest Jon Stewart's memorable appearance — Stewart said Carlson's style of journalism was "hurting America."
+Carlson tried to say he quit "Crossfire" on his own accord, except then-president of CNN Jonathan Klein told The New York Times that there was "not a role here in the way Tucker wanted his career to go" and that he agreed "wholeheartedly with Jon Stewart's overall premise."
 Ouch.

-From CNN, Carlson did a brief two-year stint at MSNBC, until his show there, Tucker, also flopped.
-The cancellation of Tucker in 2008 led to Carlson rebooting his entire career, which he did by co-founding The Daily Caller, a privately-funded right-leaning online media outlet.
-The Daily Caller caught the eye of then-Fox News chief Roger Ailes, who made Carlson a weekend contributor on Fox & Friends, which Carlson parlayed into appearances on just about every other Fox News show until he finally returned to headlining with Tucker Carlson Tonight in 2016.
+From CNN, Carlson did a brief two-year stint at MSNBC, until his show there, "Tucker," also flopped.
+The cancellation of "Tucker" in 2008 led to Carlson rebooting his entire career, which he did by co-founding The Daily Caller, a privately funded right-leaning online media outlet.
+The Daily Caller caught the eye of then-Fox News chief Roger Ailes, who made Carlson a weekend contributor on "Fox & Friends," which Carlson parlayed into appearances on just about every other Fox News show until he finally returned to headlining with "Tucker Carlson Tonight" in 2016.

 The multimillionaire former prep school kid who hates elites

 One of Tucker Carlson's favorite talking points is his apparent disdain for the so-called "elites."
 Whether he's talking about political or media establishment figures, Carlson has always positioned himself as a cynical outsider, who gets a rise out of pointing out the hypocrisy of Washington.
 However, according to a profile by The Atlantic, Carlson was raised by a father who was a well-connected Republican player, and his stepmother was the "heiress to the Swanson frozen-food fortune."
-The New Yorker pointed out that while Carlson attended a prestigious boarding school, he performed so poorly there that his then-girlfriend, now wife — the headmaster's daughter — had to pull strings to get him admitted to Trinity College, a school that as of this writing now has a yearly tuition of $52,280.
+The New Yorker pointed out that while Carlson attended a prestigious boarding school, he performed so poorly there that his then-girlfriend, now wife — the headmaster's daughter — apparently had to pull strings to get him admitted to Trinity College, a school that, as of this writing, now has a yearly tuition of $64,430.

-Incidentally, he did reportedly downgrade his $4 million dollar, six-bedroom, eight bathroom house in the posh Kent neighborhood of Washington, D.C in 2011 to a $2 million dollar, seven bedroom, six bathroom house about a mile away.
+Incidentally, he did reportedly downgrade his $4 million dollar, six-bedroom, eight-bathroom house in the posh Kent neighborhood of Washington, D.C. in 2011 to a $2 million dollar, seven-bedroom, six-bathroom house about a mile away.
 That makes him very relatable, no?

 Tucker Carlson saw opportunity in the O.J.
 Simpson trial coverage

 For all of Tucker Carlson's lambasting of the problems he has with the mainstream media, he dove headfirst into the wave of rampant punditry surrounding the O.J.
 Simpson trial and never looked back.
 You might be thinking, "So what?
 The guy took an opportunity and ran with it."
 But hang on a second, because according to Mediaite, it was the O.J.
-Simpson trial that kick-started the 24 hour news cycle that still fuels the cable news industry today.
-And it's not like Carlson denies his dubious beginning on the coattails of America's most famous alleged murderer.
-In his own book (via the Columbia Journalism Review), Carlson himself said, "If O. J. Simpson hadn't murdered his wife, I probably wouldn't be working in television."
+Simpson trial that kick-started the 24-hour news cycle that still fuels the cable news industry today.

 What happened with Tucker Carlson and Bill O'Reilly?

-Bill O'Reilly's unceremonious exit from Fox News slid Tucker Carlson's show into a prime-time slot, and Carlson couldn't have been more gracious toward the former Factor host during the transition, saying, "He set a high bar, and I'm gonna do my best to meet it," according to the Los Angeles Times.
+Bill O'Reilly's unceremonious exit from Fox News slid Tucker Carlson's show into a prime-time slot, and Carlson couldn't have been more gracious toward the former "Factor" host during the transition, saying, "He set a high bar, and I'm gonna do my best to meet it," according to the Los Angeles Times.

 But the internet has a long memory, and footage of Carlson being pretty critical of Fox's former juggernaut quickly resurfaced.
-Mediate posted a video of Carlson promoting his 2003 book in which he wrote, "O'Reilly's success is built on the perception that he really is who he claims to be.
+Mediate posted a video of Carlson promoting his 2003 book, in which he wrote, "O'Reilly's success is built on the perception that he really is who he claims to be.
 If he ever gets caught out of character, it's over."
 In explaining the apparent dig, Carlson called O'Reilly "talented," but also said "there is kind of a deep phoniness at the center of his shtick," which he then explained away by basically saying that it's not possible for O'Reilly to be a working class hero and a millionaire TV personality at the same time.

 Carlson now seemingly regrets those remarks.
 Asked about the slam by a GQ reporter in 2017, Carlson said, "I've learned since that not every thought has to be expressed."